Nawrahta Minsaw: Governor of Tharrawaddy

 Now known as Tharrawaddy Min (သာယာဝတီမင်း, /my/; "Lord of Tharrawaddy"), the prince made his mark in a 1576–1577 military campaign that would push him to the forefront of the most powerful princes at the Pegu court.
 On 26 November 1576, the prince received a seemingly futile assignment to lead a search operation of a fugitive chief of Mogaung in the northern Kachin Hills.
 For the first eight months, the campaign was on track to be yet another futile operation.
 His army (16,000 troops, 1300 horses, 130 elephants), made up of conscripts from Upper Burma and Shan States, had fruitlessly combed the remote northern hills at the foot of the Himalayas.
 But he did not give up even when the rainy season of 1577 came.
 His persistence paid off.
 One of his battalions finally caught the top commanders of the fugitive chief, and the captured men gave up the location where the chief was hiding.
 The prince brought the fugitive chief before the king on 30 September 1577.

-The success of the operation won the young prince plaudits of the king.
+The success of the operation won the young prince plaudits from the king.
 He was given an upgraded title of Anawrahta Minsaw (အနော်ရထာ မင်းစော).
 From then on, he would be known by abridged versions of the title: either as Nawrahta Minsaw or Nawrahta Saw.